wiceldric75/qr-code-component-main/README.md

 - [Frontend Mentor Slack Community](https://www.frontendmentor.io/slack) - A supportive community where I asked questions and received valuable feedback during this challenge.

 ### Author
+    - I have over 20 years of professional development experience, starting with a decade in embedded systems where I worked with assembly, C, and - C++.
+For the past 10+ years, I’ve specialized in iPhone application development using Objective-C and Swift.
+Recently, I’ve ventured into -- - starting my own business, which sparked my interest in web development.
+After spending months studying HTML, CSS, and JavaScript to build a - strong theoretical foundation, I’m now putting those skills into practice through hands-on challenges like those offered by Frontend Mentor.

 - **GitHub**: [YourUsername](https://github.com/wiceldric75)
 - **Frontend Mentor**: [@YourFrontendMentorUsername](https://www.frontendmentor.io/profile/wiceldric75)